wphackers/media-manager/packages/block-editor-complements/src/hooks/connect/Readme.md

 ## Connect Consumer

-Use the `media-manager/connect-consumer` key to supports media manager connection with your blocks.
+Use the `media-manager/connect-consumer` support to provide to the block a way to consume a media source.

 ```es6
 registerBlockType( `my-plugin/my-block`, {